ramrom/rams_dot_files/cheatsheets/computer_science_cheatsheet.md

     - LRU cache is prolly most common, use a hash table whose values are nodes in a doubly linked list
         - head of linkedlist is most recent, and tail is least recent
     - LFU - least frequently used, keep a count of hits for each cache entry
+    - MRU - most recently used evicted first, good when oldest record is most accessed
+        - good use case:  file is being repeatedly scanned in a looping sequential reference pattern
     - sliding-window
 - INVALIDATION STRATEGIES
     - write-through - write the data to the cache and backing storage, wait for this to finish before program can continue